Racism ‘large part’ of why we left, says Duke

 Is Britain a racist country?
 As Harry and Meghan talk openly about the prejudice they faced in the UK, many say it is time to take a good, hard look at the country’s relationship with race.

-Meghan Markle’s bombshell interview with Oprah Winfrey, broadcast in the UK only last night, was full of stunning revelations.
-For many, the most shocking was Meghan’s claim that an unnamed member of the royal family expressed “concerns” over the colour of her unborn baby's skin.
+For many, the most shocking part of Meghan Markle’s interview with Oprah was her claim that a member of the royal family expressed “concerns” over the colour of her unborn baby's skin.

-Yet for many people of colour in Britain, this was not at all surprising.
-For them, Meghan’s interview, coupled with Harry’s claim that racism was a major reason for leaving the UK, is just the latest proof that Britain is fundamentally a racist country.
+For many in Britain, this was not surprising.
+For them, the interview is proof that Britain is a racist country.

-Some are sceptical of this idea.
-They say British attitudes have become less racist in recent decades, with Britons now less likely than ever to endorse racist statements.
-They argue that with the most diverse Cabinet in its history, the UK has demonstrated that people of colour can rise to the very top of British politics.
+Some say British attitudes have become less racist.
+They argue that the UK has demonstrated people of colour can rise in politics.

-This begins at birth: people of colour are more likely to be born into poverty than White people.
-In 2019, 46% of Black households lived in poverty, compared with just 20% of White households.
+In 2019, 46% of Black households lived in poverty, compared with 20% of White households.

-Racism holds back people of colour in the world of work.
-More than half of Black people say that racist prejudice is the main barrier to getting a job.
-Many report that simply having a non-White name on their CV is enough to keep some employers from hiring them.
+Many people of colour report that simply having a non-White name is enough to keep employers from hiring them.

-And people of colour are more likely to suffer from poor healthcare than White people.
-Black women are four times more likely to die in childbirth than White women.
-Now, people of colour are affected disproportionately by Covid-19.
+People of colour are more likely to suffer from poor healthcare.
+Black women are four times more likely to die in childbirth.
+People of colour are affected disproportionately by Covid-19.